dipbazz/weather-app/README.md

 Follow along the steps below to get a copy at your local machine.

-- Navigate to the directory where you want this project to clone and then clone it `git clone https://github.com/dipbazz/restaurant_page.git`
+- Navigate to the directory where you want this project to clone and then clone it `git clone https://github.com/dipbazz/weather-app.git`
-- Navigate to the `restaurant_page` directory
+- Navigate to the `weather-app` directory
 - Install the npm package with `npm install`
 - Start the server with `npm run start`
-- The site should automatically open in your browser at http://localhost:8080/ if it didn't then open your browser with that link.
+- The site should automatically open on your browser at http://localhost:8080/ if it didn't, then open your browser with that link.

 ## Authors